Rob Lowe: 1976–1998: Early roles and leading man stardom

-1990s

-Lowe appeared in 1994's The Stand, based on Stephen King's book of the same name.
+1999–2009: The West Wing and acclaim

 He played Sam Seaborn in the television series The West Wing from 1999 to 2003 (and briefly in 2006).
 His performance in the show garnered Lowe a Primetime Emmy Award nomination and two Golden Globe nominations for Best Actor in a Drama Series.
 Lowe was drawn to the role because of his personal love of politics, and his longstanding friendship with Martin Sheen, who was cast as President Josiah Bartlet.

 When the show premiered, Lowe was considered the lead, and the pilot centered on his character.
-But as the cast of the show—including Allison Janney, Richard Schiff, Janel Moloney, Dulé Hill, John Spencer, Bradley Whitford, Martin Sheen (who was initially scripted as a small role), and Stockard Channing (whose First Lady was initially scripted as a guest role)— were all well-known actors, eventually Lowe's character was no longer the show's main focus.
+But as other members of the cast —including Allison Janney, Richard Schiff, Janel Moloney, Dulé Hill, John Spencer, Bradley Whitford, Martin Sheen (who was initially scripted as a small role), and Stockard Channing (whose First Lady was initially scripted as a guest role)— grew more popular, Lowe's character no longer served as the show's main focus.
 Lowe and series creator Aaron Sorkin soon found themselves at odds over the network's meddling with the show, most notably the network demanding changes in Lowe's character.
-Eventually, Lowe left the series, not long before Sorkin and director/executive producer Thomas Schlamme, resigned over a dispute with NBC.
+Eventually, Lowe left the series, not long before Sorkin and director/executive producer Thomas Schlamme resigned over a dispute with NBC.

 During the final season of The West Wing, Lowe returned to his role of Sam Seaborn, appearing in two of the final four episodes.
 In 2011, Lowe stated on The Oprah Winfrey Show that he left the show because he did not feel he was being respected, when the other lead characters received a raise and he did not.
+After leaving The West Wing, Lowe was the star and executive producer of a failed NBC drama, The Lyon's Den (2003).
+In 2004, he tried again in a series entitled Dr. Vegas, but it also was quickly canceled.